 Trekanten's central location at the heart of the country also provides for easy access to the many attractions in the wider area, such as Sønderskov castle, the Viking Centre in Ribe, Hans Christian Andersen's house in Odense or - most famous of all - the world-class attraction of LEGOLAND Billund (which is just an hour's drive away).

 The area is easily accessible via the nearby gateways of Aarhus, Billund and Esbjerg, all of which offer frequent and convenient connections to Fredericia by bus and train.
 Billund and Aarhus airports are served from the UK by Ryanair which means it's both easy and affordable to arrange a visit to this fascinating and appealing corner of Denmark.

-DFDS Seaways offers a regular service of overnight departures between Harwich and Esbjerg in West Jutland, with prices starting from £249, based on two people and one car travelling one way with a sea view cabin.
+DFDS Seaways provides a overnight ferry crossings 2 to 5 times a week (depending on the time of year) between Harwich and Esbjerg in West Jutland, with prices starting from £117 per person, based on two people and one car travelling one way with a sea view cabin.
 The drive from Esbjerg to Trekanten takes less than two hours.